The longest-standing midwives practice in the Twin Cities

-Our group of certified nurse midwives (CNMs) was the first group started in the Twin Cities area.
+Our group of certified nurse-midwives (CNMs) was one of the first groups started in the Twin Cities area.
 With a record of safety and patient satisfaction, our CNMs have a master’s or doctorate degree in nursing.
 They also have board certification in midwifery through the American College of Nurse-Midwives.
 Coordinating care with doulas, nurses and OB-GYN doctors as needed, they support you and your growing family.

-Certified nurse midwives are well known for guiding women through birth, but they also help care for women through all stages of life.
-From adolescence and early adulthood through adulthood and beyond, our midwives provide a full range of services including:
+Certified nurse-midwives are well known for guiding women through birth, but they also help care for women through all stages of life.
+From adolescence and early adulthood through adulthood and beyond, our midwives provide a full range of midwifery services including:

 At HealthPartners and Park Nicollet, our midwives work closely with our team of OB-GYNs and specialists to give you and your baby the right level of care if your needs change.
 We also welcome and work together with birth and postpartum doulas as part of your birth experience.
 If you would like to consider a doula for your birth, we can put you in touch you with available doulas.

 When it comes to feeding your baby, you should make the choice that is right for you and your family, and we encourage breastfeeding when you are able.
-Many of our midwives provide instruction on breastfeeding.
+Many of our midwives provide breastfeeding support.
 We can answer questions about breastfeeding, offer guidance on proper positioning and latch and help you connect with one of our lactation specialists, if needed.